Chiral symmetry in non-Hermitian systems: product rule and Clifford algebra: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In summary, we have presented two general approaches to construct systems with non-Hermitian chiral symmetry, which we believe can facilitate the exploration of topological phases of matter in non-Hermitian systems, especially on optical and photonic platforms.
+In summary, we have presented two general approaches to construct systems with non-Hermitian chiral symmetry, aiming to facilitate the exploration of topological phases of matter in non-Hermitian systems, especially on optical and photonic platforms.
 The first approach relies on the simultaneous satisfaction of NHPH symmetry and non-Hermitian bosonic anti-linear symmetry.
-As a result, the complex energy spectrum is also symmetric about the real and imaginary axes.
+We have shown that by going beyond simple spatial transformations such as parity or rotation, a much broader range of non-Hermitian systems can display chiral symmetry, including those with an imaginary gauge transformation.
 The second approach utilizes the Clifford algebra, and the examples we have discussed are based on the Dirac matrices.

-This second approach can be applied to non-Hermitian Hamiltonians of other dimensions as well.
-For instance, to identify possible non-Hermitian extensions of the SSH model with non-Hermitian chiral symmetry, we can utilize the Clifford algebra obeyed by the Pauli matrices.
-Introducing asymmetric couplings, e.g., $t_1\rightarrow t_1\pm\tau$, retains $\sigma_z$ as the chiral operator of the now non-Hermitian SSH chain:
+They have helped us reveal non-Hermitian chiral and other symmetries whose operators would otherwise remain obscure.
+Using this approach, we have also investigated the non-Hermitian extension of a known topological model, and we have shown that chiral symmetry as well as topological edge states can persist with complex on-site potentials.
+Generalizations to more complicated or even higher-dimensional systems can also be achieved, by working with suitable Clifford algebras.